We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 What are the Effects of HHC?

-HHC interacts with the brain’s cannabinoid receptors, causing effects similar to those produced by delta-9 THC.
-That means that HHC can cause euphoria, sleepiness, and reduce inflammation and pain, among other effects depending on the dose administered.
+HHC interacts with the brain’s cannabinoid receptors, causing effects similar to delta-9 THC.
+That means HHC can get you high and cause effects like euphoria, sleepiness, dry mouth, and hunger.

 There isn’t any research to tell us precisely how strong HHC is.
-But user reports suggest that it’s less potent than delta-9 THC and similar to the mellower effects of delta-8 THC.
+But user reports suggest that it’s less potent than delta-9 THC, the most common form of THC in cannabis, and similar to the mellower effects of delta-8 THC.

 That lines up with my experience taking HHC gummies, which felt similar to delta-8 ones and caused effects like increased appetite, euphoria, dry mouth, and sleepiness.